bcorfman/arcade_actions/docs/prd.md

    - Physics integration must be tested when applicable
    - Boundary conditions must be tested for movement actions
    - Composite actions must be tested for all combinations
+   - Action modifiers must be tested with different types of actions

 2. **Test Categories**
    - Unit tests for individual actions